-- Food and Agriculture Organization of the United Nations (FAO) (2016) FAO Yearbook of Forest Products 2014.
+- Food and Agriculture Organization of the United Nations (FAO) (2019) Global Forest Products Facts and Figures 2018.

 - Buongiorno, J., et al. (2012) Outlook to 2060 for World Forests and Forest Industries: A Technical Document Supporting the Forest Service 2010 RPA Assessment.

 - Conservatree (2012) “Trees into Paper.”